 Curriculum Requirements

 We strongly encourage applicants to the School of Engineering to pursue four years of rigorous math and science study in high school, including physics and calculus when available and accessible.
-If you have any specific questions or concerns about your curriculum, please contact the admissions officer for your territory.
+If you have any specific questions or concerns about your curriculum, please contact the Office of Undergraduate Admissions.

 Testing